 This presidential library was built in 1979.
 According to its website, “Located on a ten-acre park, overlooking the sea that he loved and the city that launched him to greatness, the Library stands as a vibrant tribute to the life and times of John F. Kennedy.” jfklibrary.org

 Also read the poem Kennedy read at its opening here: https://www.jfklibrary.org/about-us/kennedy-library-fast-facts/poem-read-at-dedication.

 Mementos of his First Lady, Jacqueline Kennedy, are on display too.
 We enjoyed reading essays she wrote as a young girl, the opportunity to peek in her closet, view her famous hats and purse up close and admire her elegant taste.

-Kennedy had an impressive career in the US Navy prior to his presidency that is also chronicled at the John F. Kennedy Presidential Library and Museum:
+Kennedy had an impressive career in the United States Navy prior to his presidency that is also chronicled at the John F. Kennedy Presidential Library and Museum:

 “Lt.
 Kennedy was able to tow Patrick McMahon ashore, a strap from McMahon’s life jacket clenched between his teeth.
 Six days later two native islanders found them and went for help, delivering a message Jack had carved into a piece of coconut shell.
 The next day, the PT-109 crew was rescued.” jfklibrary.org

 Particular highlights of the museum include an exhibit of moon rocks thought to be billions of years old, due to Kennedy’s emphasis on space exploration.
 Additionally, a large wall-size Presidential Seal is ready for photo opportunities.

 After visiting this inspirational institution and reading Kennedy’s masterpiece, high school students may feel motivated to enter the annual Profiles in Courage essay contest, which offers prizes up to $10,000.
 Information is available here: https://www.jfklibrary.org/learn/education/profile-in-courage-essay-contest/getting-started.